-Let’s have a look at podcasts that can help you get in the mood for Christmas.
+This week we thought it important to have a really close look at the plethora of podcasts that can help you get in the mood for Christmas.

 BBC Good Food Podcast with Tom Kerridge at Christmas (which surely must win an award for having the longest title of any podcast this year) is a special series featuring lots of recipes and ideas to have a seamless Christmas dinner, with vegetarians and vegan offers optioned.